USING IRONPDF

 VB C#

-In the above source code, we define the InvoiceContentValidator class, which inherits from AbstractValidator<InvoiceContent>.
-Inside the constructor of the validator class, we use the RuleFor method to define validation rules for each property of the InvoiceContent class.
+In the above source code, the InvoiceContentValidator class is defined, which inherits from AbstractValidator<InvoiceContent>.
+Inside the constructor of the validator class, the RuleFor method defines validation rules for each property of the InvoiceContent class.

-To validate the invoice items, we use the RuleForEach method to iterate over each item in the InvoiceItems list and apply a validator called InvoiceItemValidator.
+To validate the invoice items, the RuleForEach method is used to iterate over each item in the InvoiceItems list and apply a validator called InvoiceItemValidator.
 The InvoiceItemValidator class is defined separately and contains validation rules for the InvoiceItem class.

-With our validation rules in place, let's move on to generating the PDF using IronPDF.
+With these validation rules in place, let's move on to generating the PDF using IronPDF.

 Generating PDF using IronPDF

 IronPDF is a popular .NET library for creating and manipulating PDF documents.
-We'll use IronPDF to generate the PDF based on the validated invoice content.
+IronPDF will be used to generate the PDF based on the validated invoice content.

 using IronPdf;